19 Oct Data – the new oil for the Air Cargo industry | Share it or be left behind

 With advanced information sharing, a cargo community system allows seamless resource handling capabilities at the terminal.
 Also, there is zero to less scope of truck congestion as the community platform allows book a specific time slot for the trucker to drive-in with the freight.

-As digitization is slowly becoming a norm in various other processes, the need for a mobility use-case in air cargo too is on the rise.
+As digitisation is slowly becoming a norm in various other processes, the need for a mobility use-case in air cargo too is on the rise.
 Certain cargo community platforms have the option of operating functions at the comfort of a mobility application.
 With these mobility applications, inefficiencies and delays can be lowered significantly.
 To generate documents such as e AWB, mobility applications will have a large role to play.
 Already, the utility of applications offering e AWB has increased immensely in the last one year.

 With sustainability becoming the buzzword across the globe in various industries, air freight logistics too, is now being pushed to the brink to follow sustainable development goals.
 With a cargo community platform, all the manual documentation processes are reduced or zeroed down significantly.
 We have electronic versions such as e AWB churning out which simplifies trade.